-Trocaire College is the College where lives are transformed.
-Our students will be graduates of choice in career-oriented professions.
+Trocaire College is where lives are transformed.
+Our students will be graduates of choice in careeroriented professions.

-TROCAIRE COLLEGE DEFINITION OF STUDENT SUCCESS
+TROCAIRE COLLEGE: DEFINITION OF STUDENT SUCCESS

-Individuals who seek the opportunity to transform their lives through education at Trocaire College are successful when they become employed or attain transferrable skills through the completion of their academic program, which is provided through a caring and supportive community inspired by Mercy value
+Individuals who seek the opportunity to transform their lives through education at Trocaire College are successful when they become employed and attain transferrable skills through the completion of their academic program, which is provided through a caring and supportive community, inspired by Mercy value.